nus-cs2103-AY2223S2/tp/docs/UserGuide.md

     - If you come across a term you're not familiar with, the glossary in section 8 is a useful resource.
 It provides clear definitions and explanations for all the terminology used in the user guide.

-To make the most of this user guide, we recommend reading through it in order, starting with the Introduction of CareFlow and working your way through each section.
+To make the most of this user guide, we recommend reading through it in order, starting with the [Overview of Features](#3-overview-of-features) and working your way through each section.
 You can also use the [table of contents](#top) to jump to specific sections as needed.

 ## 1.2 Note on symbols and formatting used